Sunday, September 27, 2020

 “The Shining Path” by Shriekback, off Big Night Music

-“Have You Ever Been Away” by The Beautiful South, off Welcome to the Beautiful South
+“Have You Ever Been Away” by the Beautiful South, off Welcome to the Beautiful South

 “Memories” by Bronski Beat, off The Age of Consent

-“Asleep” by The Smiths, off Louder Than Bombs [Compilation]
+“Asleep” by the Smiths, off Louder Than Bombs [Compilation]

 “Midnight” by Yazoo, off Upstairs at Eric's